 Are voice AI wrappers cheaper than native platforms?

 No. Wrappers typically cost more because you pay both the wrapper subscription and the underlying provider's per-minute fees.
-Native platforms like Trillet offer $0.09/minute compared to $0.12-0.25/minute through wrappers.
+Native platforms like Trillet offer $0.12/minute compared to $0.12-0.25/minute through wrappers, with the advantage of all-inclusive pricing and no hidden provider fees.

 Can I switch from a wrapper to a native platform?